 To get even more granular with your property location search, you can also add a county, zip code, street name, or exact street address.

 Once you apply your property location filters, you’ll get a list of results that match your search.
-At that point, you can add more filters, including property type filters, sales, and debt filters.
+At that point, you can add additional filters, including asset type filters, sales, and debt filters.

 Reonomy Property Owner Portfolio